Washington State TIME Dealer of the Year

 and Industry Accomplishments at NADA Convention

-verett, Washington, for the 2017 TIME Dealer of the Year award was announced today by TIME.
+(New York, NY, December 4, 2017) – Brad Brotherton, dealer at Brotherton Cadillac Buick GMC in Renton, Washington, for the 2018 TIME Dealer of the Year award was announced today by TIME.

-Tom is one of a select group of 49 dealer nominees from across the country who will be honored at the 100th annual National Automobile Dealers Association (NADA) Convention & Exposition in New Orleans, Louisiana, on January 27, 2017.
-The announcement of this year’s nominees was made by Meredith Long, SVP : GM, News & Luxury, TIME, and Tim Russi, president of Auto Finance for Ally Financial.
+Brad is one of a select group of 47 dealer nominees from across the country who will be honored at the National Automobile Dealers Association’s 2018 NADA Show in Las Vegas, Nevada, on March 23, 2018.
+The announcement of this year’s nominees was made by Meredith Long, senior vice president and general manager, News, Luxury & Style, TIME, and Tim Russi, president of auto finance for Ally Financial.

 The TIME Dealer of the Year award is one of the automobile industry’s most prestigious and highly coveted honors.
 Recipients are among the nation’s most successful auto dealers who also demonstrate a long-standing commitment to community service.
-Tom, 47, was chosen to represent the Washington State Auto Dealers Association in the national competition – one of only 49 auto dealers from 16,000 nationwide – nominated for the 48th annual award.
+Brad, 45, was chosen to represent the Washington State Auto Dealers Association in the national competition – one of only 47 auto dealers from more than 16,500 nationwide – nominated for the 49th annual award.
 The award is sponsored by TIME in association with Ally Financial, and in cooperation with NADA.
 A panel of faculty members from the Tauber Institute for Global Operations at the University of Michigan will select one finalist from each of the four NADA regions and one national Dealer of the Year.

-Tom was nominated for the TIME Dealer of the Year award by Vicki Giles Fabré, executive vice president of the Washington State Auto Dealers Association.
-He and his wife, Kjersti, have five children.
+Brad Brotherton was nominated for the TIME Dealer of the Year award by Vicki Giles Fabré, executive vice president of the Washington State Auto Dealers Association.
+He and his wife, Amy, have two children.